The 10 Best Cocktail Bars in Dallas — From Upscale Haunts to Inviting Mainstays

 Where to Go for a Great Mixed Drink and Top-Tier Ambiance

-The best cocktail bars in Dallas have two things in common — perfect ambiance and refreshing, strong drinks.
-Of course, there are more than 10 contenders, ranging from upscale haunts to chiller mainstays, but in my opinion as a local bar frequenter, these are the absolute best spots for a cocktail in Dallas.
+The best bars in Dallas have two things in common: a great ambiance and strong, refreshing drinks.
+Of course, there are more than 13 contenders, ranging from upscale haunts to chiller mainstays, but in our humble opinion as local bar frequenters, these are the absolute best spots for a drink in Dallas.

 HIDE Bar offers some of the best craft cocktails in Dallas.
 (Courtesy)

-This Lower Greenville cocktail bar moved from its original location in Deep Ellum last year.
+This Lower Greenville cocktail bar moved from its original location in Deep Ellum a couple of years ago.
 The space is even bigger now and includes a rooftop patio.
 The drinks menu is still fantastic with 25 signature creations.
 From the vodka-based Green Tara (with Jasmine green tea and pear) to a tequila, pineapple cinnamon, lemon, and egg white mixture called the Day Walker, there is plenty to try.

 Enjoy an upscale cocktail at The Mansion Bar.
 (Courtesy of Rosewood)